 , published in 2019.
 I also guest-curated a special six-month exhibit of Civil War timepieces at the NAWCC Museum, which kicked off with a scholarly seminar on July 6, 2019.

-After a 40+ year career as a management rank research scientist and development engineer with the Naval Nuclear Laboratory (NNL, Bettis site, near Pittsburgh, PA), I took a job in June, 2020 with Materials Design Inc., advising MDI management on materials science research programs, and reviewing project reports.
+After a 40+ year career as a management rank research scientist and development engineer with the Naval Nuclear Laboratory (NNL, Bettis site, near Pittsburgh, PA) with about 40 technical publications and two US patents , I took a job in June, 2020 with Materials Design Inc., a state-of-the-art materials modeling software vendor and contract researchfirm, advising MDI management on materials science research programs, running scientific projects, and reviewing project reports.
 My title at MDI is "Senior Advisor Scientist," as it was at NNL.

 I published a three-part science fiction/fantasy novel, "Gennebar Rising: Part I: Awakenings," "Part II: Into the Maelstrom," and "Part III: The Kozem King," on Amazon.com in 2017 and 2018:

 The story is quasi-historical, taking place in an imaginary world with strong resemblances with, but also clear differences from, a celebrated time and place in real world history/mythology: First Century Palestine.
 There are no watches or clocks in my story, but the story line plays with modern concepts of space-time in entertaining ways.
 The entire three-book story received a very favorable write-up from Kirkus Reviews, a respected professional third party literary review service with a reputation for being tough, and even "cantankerous."
 Their review of "Gennebar Rising" can be found in their list of "Recommended" reads.
 All three parts of Gennebar Rising are available in ebook, soft cover and hard cover formats on Amazon.com and from other on-line booksellers, or from my own website.